-We are pleased to tell parents that 100% of the teachers in the Maumee City School District are considered “highly qualified” by the state of Ohio Department of Education.
+We are pleased to tell parents that 100% of the teachers in the Maumee City School District are considered properly licensed by the state of Ohio Department of Education meaning they teach in the subject area and grade level for which they hold their teaching credentials.
 If you ever have questions about the qualifications and/or licensure of the teachers, classroom assistants, or other staff members who are working with your child(ren), please contact the building principal directly.

 Title I Parent Participation

 You are your child's first and most important teacher – this is your chance to join the school district in planning your child's educational programming!
 Maumee City Schools is seeking ideas to help us improve parent involvement in Title I events/programs.
 Parents have been notified if their child(ren) are eligible for Title I services which include additional instructional time in reading and/or mathematics.

 If you have ideas about how we can improve parent participation or allocate Title I funds reserved for parent involvement activities, please email them to email@example.com.
 Are you interested in attending a meeting to discuss the Title I Program and how we can better serve families?
 Please let us know.